CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 | 3-star | 1,110 | 5.5% |
 | 4-star | 2,509 | 12.5% |
 | 5-star | 12,114 | 60.3% |

+These proportions match those reported in the MHARD paper for the full corpus, confirming the split preserved the distribution.

 Collapsed to three classes: negative 4,349 (21.7%), neutral 1,110 (5.5%), positive 14,623 (72.8%).